Gift of miracles

 In Christian theology, the gift of miracles is among the spiritual gifts (charismata) mentioned by St. Paul in his First Epistle to the Corinthians.
-As a charism, the gift is imparted to individuals by the power of the Holy Spirit.
+As a charism, the gift is imparted to certain individuals through the power of the Holy Spirit.

 The view of Cessationism held that the charismata were exclusively for Apostolic times, and therefore the gift of miracles ceased with the writing of the last book of the Bible or the death of St. John the Apostle.

-In Continuationism, on the other hand, the gifts are held to be possible throughout the history of Christianity, and to have occurred since Apostolic times.
+In Continuationism, on the other hand, spiritual gifts are held to be possible throughout the history of Christianity, and still exists in the present day.

 Catholicism

-In Catholicism, the gift is one of the extraordinary graces of the Holy Spirit God imparted to certain persons so that Christ's doctrine may become credible and Christians confirmed in their faith.
-Although miracles are necessarily the work of God, saintly men and angels of God, headed by Saint Michael the Archangel, may be said to work miracles in a threefold way:
+In Catholicism, the gift of miracles is an extraordinary act of divine grace through intercessions of the Holy Spirit.

+This extraordinary act is imparted to certain individuals so that Christ's doctrine may become credible, and Christians can be renewed in their faith.

+The work of miracles is ultimately the work of God, however Saint Michael the Archangel and the angels of God are also believed to perform miracles in a threefold manner, on behalf of the Holy Trinity.

+Roman Catholic priests and bishops help to administer this act by;